Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 > **IMPORTANT**.
 For the metric to be calculated, values in the specified columns must not be empty or null and
 > also can be cast to number (double).
 If at least one corrupt value is found, then metric calculator returns NaN value.

-Metric increment returns `Failure` status for rows where some values in the specified columns cannot be cast to number.
+Metric is not reversible and metric increment returns `Failure` status for rows where some values in the specified columns cannot be cast to number.

+All co-moment metrics are defined in `coMoment` subsection.

 ### Covariance Metric